What is the Difference Between Septic Inspection Versus Evaluation?

 Home Performance Group Septic System Installation Kansas City

 Buyer a home and want to ensure the onsite wastewater system is in good working order?
 Concerned about contamination of your private well?
 Worried your septic system may be surfacing raw sewage?
-Consider hiring a state licensed septic professional with advanced training to inspect, evaluate, repair, design, size, and install both basic and advanced septic systems.
+Consider septic system service by hiring a state licensed septic professional with advanced training to inspect, evaluate, repair, design, size, and install both basic and advanced septic systems.
 An upfront investment in careful assessment will prevent both health hazards and tens of thousands of dollars in future work.

 At Home Performance Group we are both basic and advanced state licensed in septic system installation as well as state licensed for septic inspections.
 We continue to invest in technical training so we can correctly assess, design, specify, size and install septic tanks, septic laterals, low pressure systems, lagoons, and high-pressure drip systems.
 We have performed numerous septic projects for our clients.